aplteam/AcreLog/README.md

 ![AcreLog's GUI](gui.png)

-Notes:
+## Installation

+Drop the workspace as well as the user command script into `%userprofile%\Documents\MyUCMDs` and it will be recognized by all versions of Dyalog APL installed on your machine.

+## Notes

-* AcreLog saves the position and size of the window in the Windows Registry, therefore after a restart the window appears on the same spot with the same size it had when it was closed.
+* When called for the first time AcreLog saves the position and size of the window in the Windows Registry, therefore after a restart the window appears on the same spot with the same size it had when it was closed.

+  When you then move it elsewhere and subsequently close it it will ask you whether you want to save the new Posn/Size or not.

 * For updating the GUI a trigger function (rather than a timer) is used in order to avoid getting into the programmer's way when she is tracing code.

-* acre restricts the number of entries to a maximum of thousand entries, therefore that's the maximum of lines displayed by AcreLog.
+* acre restricts the number of entries to a maximum of thousand, therefore that's the maximum of lines displayed by AcreLog.

 * The WSID displayed in the status bar will be updated once a new log entry arrives.